Solfège: Fixed do solfège

 In the fixed do system, shown above, accidentals do not affect the syllables used.
 For example, C, C♯, and C♭ (as well as C𝄪 and C𝄫, not shown above) are all sung with the syllable "do".

 Chromatic variants

-Several chromatic fixed-do Systems that have also been devised to account for chromatic notes, and even for double-sharp and double-flat variants.
-The Yehnian being the first 24-EDO solfège, proposed even quartertonal syllables while having no exceptions of its rules, and usability for both Si and Ti users.
+Several chromatic fixed-do systems have also been devised to account for chromatic notes, and even for double-sharp and double-flat variants.
+The Yehnian system, being the first 24-EDO (i.e., quarter tone) solfège system, proposed even quartertonal syllables.
+While having no exceptions to its rules, it supports both si and ti users.